 Those who appreciate poetry should enjoy Sam Foss’ verse.
 Consider purchasing HOUSE ON THE SIDE OF THE ROAD.
 The motto is truly a find!

-Verre églomisé or back painting technique dates back to Egyptian times, but it was named after Jean-Baptiste Glomy (1711-1786) who was responsible for its revival in modern times.
-Glomy was a frame maker at the court of King Louis XV and Louis XVI and began using this technique during the second half of the eighteenth century.
+Verre églomisé or back painting technique dates back to Egyptian times; however, it is named after Jean-Baptiste Glomy (1711-1786), who was responsible for its revival in modern times.
+Glomy was a frame-maker at the court of King Louis XV and Louis XVI and began using this technique during the second half of the eighteenth century.